BRISTOL - History, Topography and Genealogy

 * The engineer was almost certainly William Jessop and the surveyor was probably William White.
 The plan names Wm.
 White as the delineator.
 Jessop and White had worked on an earlier proposal for the Avon and Frome.
 This is the first issue, the second being in the same year.
 See Hyett & Bazeley's Bibliographer's Manual of Gloucestershire Literature, volume 3.

 - Jones (Arthur Emlyn) OUR PARISH: MANGOTSFIELD, INCLUDING DOWNEND.
 A Brief Account of its Origin & History.
 285pp, errata slip tipped in before title-page, original cloth, partly faded.
 Bristol: W.F.
 Mack and Co., c.1899. £40.00

 - Jones (Joshua) FURTHER REPORT ON THE ACCOUNTS OF THE CORPORATION OF BRISTOL, as the late Governors of QUEEN ELIZABETH'S HOSPITAL.
-177 + viipp, roy 8vo, unlettered cloth-backed boards, lightly rubbed, private ownership stamp to front pastedown.
+177 + viipp, roy 8vo, unlettered cloth-backed boards, cloth lightly rubbed with a few spots, spotting to prelims.
 Bristol: Thomas and Henry James Mills, 1840. £10.00

 - Jones (Rev. Arthur Emlyn) OUR PARISH: MANGOTSFIELD, INCLUDING DOWNEND.
 A Brief Account of its Origin and History.
 Illusts, 308pp including a 2 page list of subscribers, original cloth.
 Originally published c.1899.
 Reprinted Kingsmead Press, Bath: 1978. £20.00